Skip to content

 get_substring

-get_substring(seq_digest: str, start: int, end: int) -> Optional[str]
+get_substring(seq_digest: str, start: int, end: int) -> str

 Extract a substring from a sequence.

 Retrieves a specific region from a sequence using 0-based, half-open coordinates [start, end).
 Automatically loads sequence data if not already cached (for lazy-loaded stores).
+Automatically strips "SQ." prefix from digest if present.

 Parameters: